 If you have been charged with a crime in the state of Utah and you live in another state, it’s best to face the charges directly.
 Attempting to avoid the charges will lead to more trouble with the law, which will cost you even more time and money.

 There is help available to you.
-Utah criminal defense lawyer Darwin Overson is available to help you navigate the court system and to return to your home state with as few penalties and headaches as possible.
+Saint George criminal defense lawyer Darwin Overson is available to help you navigate the court system and to return to your home state with as few penalties and headaches as possible.
 Please feel free to contact us for a free consultation at (801)-823-6935.
 We’re looking forward to your call.